rtp-gcp/user_group_plan_gcp/event_template.md

 In the case of cloud study jams, use form to request credits.
 We should not expose the URL.
 Use encryption to encrypt this file or use github secrets if its free.

-# Complete Post Even Survey
+# Complete Post Event Survey

 If we miss one event survey we don't qualify for prizes